Erectile dysfunction (ED), sometimes called impotence, is a common symptom for men with MS.

 If these first line drugs are not effective, there are other approaches that can be tried.

-- Alprostadil (Caverject, Viridal Duo) and MUSE - a different type of drug that is applied directly to the penis either as an injection or as a pellet
+- Alprostadil (Caverject, Viridal Duo, MUSE and Vitaros) - a different type of drug that is applied directly to the penis either as an injection, as a pellet or as a cream

 - Vacuum constriction devices (VCDs) - the penis is inserted into a tube and the surrounding air pumped out, causing an erection.
 A tight band is placed around the base of the penis, trapping the blood and maintaining the erection for up to 30 minutes